jlcarr/LeetCode/README.md

 - **Memory**: 17.89 MB
 - **Solution**: We can run through the array and keep track of our current streaks of increases and decreases at the same time, updating the max streak length.

+### Problem 3108
+- **Name**: Minimum Cost Walk in Weighted Graph
+- **Runtime**: 195 ms
+- **Memory**: 93.40 MB
+- **Solution**: Because the AND of two ints always decreases we can just walk to every connected node to get the minimum possible value.
+So really we're only concerned about connected components of the graph and the AND of all nodes within.
+We can do this very quickly with the union-find data structure.

 ### Problem 3110
 - **Name**: Score of a String
 - **Runtime**: 40 ms